 David Delk | Reviewer

 David has always enjoyed working with wood, ever since his teen years.
 Naturally, this landed him in the carpentry business.
-He has over 35 years experience that spans a couple decades of trimming out new construction to his more recent work of designing cabinetry and custom fabrication.
+He has over 35 years of experience that spans a couple decades of trimming out new construction to his more recent work of designing cabinetry and custom fabrication.
 Right now, David is partially retired and enjoys taking on select “old school” finish and trim carpentry work.
 We asked David about any pet peeves.
 The solitary answer: dull blades.
-As a Pro, David is invaluable when it comes to determining if a tool is truly useful at getting a job done more quickly or efficiently.
+As a Pro, David is invaluable when it comes to determining if a tool is truly useful for getting a job done more quickly or efficiently.

 Luke Smith | Reviewer

 Luke does remodeling and repair construction work by day.
 During his “off” time, he helps maintain a horse farm in Georgia which gives him the perfect opportunity to try out a variety of power tools and hand tools.
 When he’s not out enjoying the outdoors, you can catch him as a riding double on Fox’s Sleepy Hollow.
 Incidentally, he also makes the best burger this side of the Mississippi.
-Of course, we love Luke because he’s been responsible for giving us some of the best photography we’ve every taken of tools—thanks to the farm and a stable full of some beautiful horses.
+Of course, we love Luke because he’s been responsible for giving us some of the best photography we’ve ever taken of tools—thanks to the farm and a stable full of some beautiful horses.